yayahjb/neartree/NearTree/README_NearTree.txt

    spaces of arbtrary dimensions.
 This release provides a C++ template, TNear.h, and a C library, CNearTree.c, with example/test programs.

+   This is a cleanup update to the 2.1 release of 30 May 2009 to increase portability, dealing with the following issues:
+     * Convert to use of a self-contained portable random-number generator from Rob Harrison
+     * Ensure wider use of const where appropriate

-   This is a minor update to the 2.0 release of 21 March 2009 to deal with the following issues:
+   The 2.1 release was a minor update to the 2.0 release of 21 March 2009 to deal with the following issues:
      * Make delayed insertion the default
      * Complete the containerization of TNear.h
      * Add code for K-nearest/farthest in TNear.h and in CNearTree.c